timothymcmackin/gatsby-puppeteer-tests/content/bears.md

 - mammals
 ---

 Bears are furry but generally not friendly to humans who surprise them in the woods.
+Well-known fictional bears include Yogi Bear, Smokey the Bear, and Teddy Ruxpin.